 - Some ayurvedic spices like clove, black pepper, ginger etc. are helpful in getting rid of an itchy throat.
 But, consuming too much at a time can cause other health issues.

 I have tried and tested these home measures.
-Remember as I said earlier every human body has a different built up, so kindly consult it with your doctor or don’t follow these measures blindly.
+Remember as I said earlier every human body has a different build-up, so kindly consult your doctor or don’t follow these measures blindly.
 Know your body, know your voice and take good care of it accordingly.

 Other Articles of Interest

 You’re so naive to say that “Just remember anything you eat passes through your vocal cords so definitely it will affect your voice in minute ways.”